At a glance

 “I’m mainly responsible for the technical side of the company,” says Robin Praet, co-founder and CTO of Smartendr.
 “That includes platform architecture, integrations, and security.”

-As Smartendr grew in transaction volume and user base, the company’s risk profile changed.
+As Smartendr grew in transaction volume and user base, its risk profile changed significantly.

 “We now have around one million end users every month.
 At that scale, it only takes a single malicious actor to exploit a weakness.”